canonical/cloud-init/doc/rtd/topics/logging.rst

 config for the logging module under the ``logcfg`` key.

 .. note::
-    the logging configuration is not yaml, it is python ``fileConfig`` format, and is passed through directly to the python logging module. please use the correct syntax for a multi-line string in yaml.
+    the logging configuration is not YAML, it is python ``fileConfig`` format, and is passed through directly to the python logging module. please use the correct syntax for a multi-line string in YAML.

 By default, cloud-init uses the logging configuration provided in ``/etc/cloud/cloud.cfg.d/05_logging.cfg``.
 The default python logging